morenes/AutoCC/README.md

 ### Reproducing the covert channel in RTL Simulation

-To run the attack that reveal the secret key (0xdeadbeef), we do the following:
+To run the attack that reveal the secret key, we do the following:

         cd openpiton/maple;
         ./run_test.sh 4;

 The recovered secret should be 0xdeadbeef.
+The reported cycle count should be less than 6000 cycles.

 We now apply the fixes to close the covert channel.

-        git checkout main;
+        git checkout fa614fc;
         source ../../maple_setup_build.sh
         ./run_test.sh 4;

-Now the recovered secret should be 0x0, since the covert channel is closed.
+The recovered secret should be 0x00000000.
+This indicates that the secret cannot be extracted using this channel anymore

 ### CEX on the FT